The traditional measurement of bulk firewood purchases is referred to as a cord.

 What’s The Average Cost of a Cord of Wood?

-While prices of firewood cords vary depending on where they are purchased around the country, the common range is from $120 to $180 for a cord of split and seasoned hardwood.
+While prices of firewood cords vary depending on where they are purchased around the country, the expected range is from $120 to $180 for a cord of split and seasoned hardwood.

-The costs are also seasonably variable, meaning that they cost more in the winter.
+The costs are also seasonably variable, meaning they cost more in the winter.

-Purchasing a winter cord of firewood could reasonably range between $220 to as much as $400 per cord.
+Purchasing a firewood winter cord could range between $220 to as much as $400 per cord.

-To find the best prices, it’s important to scour one’s local area to make sure you are getting the best bang for your buck.
+To find the best prices, it’s essential to scour one’s local area to make sure you are getting the best bang for your buck.

-If your wood is being delivered in a truck and not in a pre-stacked cord, most companies will charge you extra for a stacking fee.
+Most companies will charge you extra for a stacking fee if your wood is being delivered in a truck and not in a pre-stacked cord.

 Sometimes buyers will incur such a fee to have the wood stacked first and then delivered.